Vacancies

 You will also have:

-- Experience building effective relationships and working collaboratively, including with external contractors
+- Experience building and maintaining effective stakeholder relationships and networks

-- A diplomatic, self-motivated and values-led approach, with willingness to adapt to the needs of a small charity
+- A self-motivated, collaborative and values-led approach, with willingness to adapt to the needs of a small charity

 What do we offer?

 - Competitive salary with annual pay progression.
 We operate a grading structure based on five salary grades.
-New employees start on point 1 of each salary grade and receive annual increments until the top of the grade is reached.
-This role is Grade 3, pro rata of £33,537.08 - £ 37,018.66.
+New employees start at point 1 of each salary grade and receive annual increments until the top of the grade is reached.
+This role is Grade 3 (£34,543 – £38,129).

 - Staff pension scheme (6% employers’ contribution).

-- 28 days annual leave plus 10 public holidays (pro-rata) and a flexible working hours policy.
+- 28 days annual leave plus 10 public holidays and a flexible working hours policy.

 - We actively encourage continuous professional development for all our employees and have implemented a paid reading week and continuous training opportunities for individual learning and whole team development.